A Fish Dish

 It is so much easier to buy fish fillets from the supermarket now.
 All cleaned up with no messy work in the fishhouse.

-Or on the rocks while screeching gulls fly overhead waiting for their share Messy back then, but good memories.
+Or on the rocks while screeching gulls fly overhead waiting for their share Messy work back then, but good memories.

 Here's an easy way to fix fish with lots of added flavor.